mayconfmelo/min-article/template/main.typ

 Abbreviations with definitions are automatically included in the glossary:
 #abbrev("abnt")[Associação Brasileira de Normas Técnicas][Brazilian association
-responsible for normatization and standardization.]
+responsible for technical standardization.]

 Abbreviations without definitions are automatically included as well:
 #abbrev[idk][I don't know]

-Glosary terms are automatically included too:
+Glossary terms are automatically included too:
 #gloss[saudade][Brazilian word with no direct translation; represents a
 feeling of longing for a known someone or something, and a strong desire to have this someone or something back.]